oar-team/batsim/docs/protocol.rst

   In this case, the protocol is only used for synchronization purposes.
   More information about Redis conventions are described in :ref:`redis`.
 - Batsim may or may not forward job profile information to the scheduler when jobs are submitted (see JOB_SUBMITTED_ documentation).
-- Dynamic jobs submissions can be enabled or disabled.
+- Dynamic jobs (and profile) registration can be enabled or disabled.
-  Many parameters of job submissions can be adjusted.
+  Many parameters of jobs registration can be adjusted.
-  Please refer to `Dynamic submission of jobs`_ for more details.
+  Please refer to `Dynamic registration of jobs`_ for more details.

 Message Composition
 -------------------